Cem Karaca: Biography

 Several years later, in 1987, the prime minister and leader of the Turkish Motherland Party, Turgut Özal, issued an amnesty for Karaca.
-Shortly afterwards, he returned to Turkey.
-His return also brought a new album with it, which released in September 12 of that year, Merhaba Gençler ve Her Zaman Genç Kalanlar ("Hello, The Young and The Young at Heart"), one of his most influential works.
+Shortly afterward, he returned to Turkey.
+His return also brought a new album with it, which released on September 12 of that year, Merhaba Gençler ve Her Zaman Genç Kalanlar ("Hello, The Young and The Young at Heart"), one of his most influential works.
 His return home was received cheerfully by his fans, but during his absence Karaca had lost the young audience and acquired only a few new listeners.

+In his later years Karaca stated that he "made peace with Allah" and met Islamic scholar Fethullah Gülen multiple times.
+He recited the poetry of Gulen in an album in 2001.
+He released his song "Allah Yar" ("Allah the Lover") in 1999.

-He died of a heart attack on February 8, 2004, and was interred at Karacaahmet Cemetery in the Üsküdar district of Istanbul.
+Karaca died of a heart attack on February 8, 2004, and was interred at Karacaahmet Cemetery in the Üsküdar district of Istanbul.

 Musical style

-The appreciation towards Cem Karaca won't be easy while at the same time he is also one of the most powerful voices of the Turkish rock scene.
-But the music styles audience will find him singing however will range very much, from severe mellowness chanson until powerful progressive song-based rock music.
-His first records were surely progressive, in a rock-sense, and Safinaz is symphonic piece comparable to a more western progressive rock albums.
-It remains rock music.
-Especially the period with Mogollar should appeal to collectors.
+Karaca's the music styles range from severe mellowness chanson to powerful progressive song-based rock music.
+His first records were progressive, in a rock-sense, and Safinaz is symphonic piece comparable to a more western progressive rock albums.